joelegner/voided_shaft/docs/report.md

 1. Hoops confine bars against outward buckling and internal casing confines bars against inward buckling.
 Longitudinal bars are therefore considered effective in compression.

-1. Internal casing does not behave in a composite manner.

-1. Structure is in Seismic Design Category A, B, or C. (Seismic is beyond the scope of this paper.)
+1. Structure is in Seismic Design Category A, B, or C. (Seismic design is beyond the scope of this paper.)

 1. Headed studs are 3/4-inch diameter in accordance with AWS D1.1. $A_{sa} = 0.44\text{ in}^2$ and $F_{ua} = 65\text{ ksi}$ for ASTM A108 material.